 Someone whip out a box of Kleenex, a pot of petroleum jelly and the violins already!
 I’ve had a freakin’ nightmare.

-I’ve just endured an extremely painful and traumatic week, so please bear with me while I projectile vomit last week’s Filet-o-Fish over my keyboard and nervously gather together enough mental strength to share my bullshit week with you.
+I’ve just endured an extremely painful week, so please bear with me while I projectile vomit last week’s Filet-o-Fish over my keyboard and share my bullshit week with you.

-I’m feeling reluctant to relive my nightmares, but I know sharing will help the greater good, so I’m half-prepared and slightly honoured to do this.
-While a freakishly small handful of you may learn one or two rudimentary pieces of wisdom, history dictates that the vast majority of you will be calmed and joyed by my woes, and use them as a vessel to elevate your own soulless existence.
+While a small handful of you may learn one or two rudimentary pieces of wisdom as a result of my terrible week, history dictates that the vast majority of you will be calmed and joyed by my woes, and use them as a vessel to elevate your own soulless existence.
 Glad to be of service.
-Assholes.
+Assholes!

 I’m sorry.
 I’m just bitter right now.
 So bitter.

 Anyways, here’s a stark reminder of how unexpectedly expensive maintenance costs for a landlord can be…

 A couple of months ago I wrote a blog post about what prospective landlords should know before becoming a Landlord, which some of you may remember.
 I essentially listed a few pitfalls of being a landlord and also dismissed a few common misconceptions about the catastrophically unglamourous profession we naively thought was the golden ticket to a lifestyle rapper’s are accustomed to.
 The joke’s on us.
 I’m still aggressively collecting Tesco clubcard points and making full use of every coupon I can get my mitts on.